microsoft/semantic-kernel/samples/dotnet/kernel-syntax-examples/README.md

 # Semantic Kernel dotnet syntax examples

-*This project has moved to the [dotnet/samples/KernelSyntaxExamples](../../../dotnet/samples/KernelSyntaxExamples/) folder.*
+_This project has moved to the [dotnet/samples/00-Kernel-Syntax-Examples](../../../dotnet/samples/00-Kernel-Syntax-Examples/) folder._